Mitchell-Mirano/kamaqi/README.md

 This is just an example, in a real development environment, before inserting the user into the database should encrypt the password, check if the user is not registered...etc.

-### Project Structure
+### **Project Structure**

-When creates a new project with Kamaqi this can have the following structures.
+When working on a project with Kamaqi, it can have the following structures.

+It is very important to follow those structures to create applications, perform migrations, run your project and use all **Kamaqi** commands.

+Otherwise you could build the applications in an unwanted directory, not find the models.py file to add the models to, and also the migrations could fail.

+Let's remember that **FastAPI** is a microframework and therefore doesn't give you a project structure like **Django** would.
+That is why we are free to structure our project as we want.

+**Kamaqi** is a tool that will help you streamline your development processes, but in return you must respect its structure.
+For this reason we chose a structure similar to that of **Django** since this is a very mature framework and its way of working is one of the best.

+If you have suggestions for a better project structure or would like to contribute to the development of Kamaqi by adding new features, you can visit [Kamaqi GitHub](https://github.com/Mitchell-Mirano/kamaqi).

-- A projects with Docker following the next structure.
+- The projects with **Docker** following the next structure.

 ```bash
 project_name